WU LYF Trolls Spotify with Homer Simpson Track

 WU LYF's decision to exclude their music from major platforms reflects a growing trend among artists seeking more control over their work and how it's distributed.
 The prank coincides with the buildup to the release of "A Wave That Will Never Break," their first album in 15 years, due out on April 10 via the L Y F community.

-The band's approach might be seen as a publicity stunt, but it also highlights their commitment to maintaining a unique identity in an industry often dominated by algorithms and playlists.
-As they gear up for their album release, WU LYF continues to remind us of the power of creativity and autonomy in music.
+WU LYF's approach might be seen as a publicity stunt, but it also highlights their commitment to maintaining a unique identity in an industry often dominated by algorithms and playlists.
+By staying off mainstream platforms, they challenge the notion that success is measured by streaming numbers alone.